-If you’re looking for the fastest way to get ripped and shredded then you need to work hard and smart.
+If you’re looking for the fastest way to get ripped and shredded then you need to work smart and not just hard.

 You are what you eat…

-There’s a handful of diets and nutrition plans out there which work – you just need to stick to it!
+There’s a handful of diets and nutrition plans out there which work – you just need to stick to one!

 Here’s the golden rules.